Philip Green's Arcadia UK fashion group falls into administration

 LONDON, Nov 30 (Reuters) - British tycoon Philip Green's Arcadia fashion group has collapsed into administration, putting over 13,000 jobs at risk and becoming the country's biggest corporate casualty of the COVID-19 pandemic so far, administrator Deloitte said on Monday.

-No redundancies are being announced immediately as a result of the appointment of administrators and stores will continue to trade.

-Arcadia owns the Topshop, Topman, Dorothy Perkins, Wallis, Miss Selfridge, Evans, Burton and Outfit brands, trading from over 500 stores.
+Arcadia owns the Topshop, Topman, Dorothy Perkins, Wallis, Miss Selfridge, Evans, Burton and Outfit brands, trading from 444 leased sites in the UK and 22 overseas.

+Deloitte said the stores will remain open, or reopen when permitted under the government's COVID-19 restrictions, and no redundancies were being immediately announced.

+"We will now work with the existing management team and broader stakeholders to assess all options available for the future of the group's businesses," said Matt Smith, joint administrator at Deloitte.

 ((james.davey@thomsonreuters.com))